Palace of Peter the Cruel, Cuéllar: Polychrome

 In the main hall on the second floor, small polychromes are preserved in the wooden coffered ceiling, while in the main hall, on the second floor, the remains of a splendid polychrome and carved coffered ceiling are preserved, which was restored in 2006 through an agreement between the Junta of Castile and León and the City Council of Cuéllar, with a budget of 81,996 euros at 50% each.

 The restoration has uncovered remains of geometric decoration, intermingled with the coats of arms of Velázquez and Velasco, as well as carved wooden heads finishing off the corners of the ceiling.

 From the coats of arms drawn and the style of painting, we can attribute the promoters of the decoration of the coffered ceiling to Juan Velázquez de Cuéllar, the major accountant of Castile and faithful servant of the Catholic Monarchs, and his wife, the aforementioned María de Velasco y Guevara.
 Juan Velázquez, an important figure in the reign of these monarchs, was the first lord of Villavaquerín and La Sinova, commander of Membrilla in the Order of Santiago.
 He was a page, Continuo knight and of the Council of Isabella the Catholic, and together with his wife, the breeders of St. Ignatius of Loyola in Arévalo, a town that he defended with great zeal at the death of Ferdinand the Catholic, as he was warden and governor of that town as well as of those of Trujillo, Olmedo and Madrigal de las Altas Torres.
-His name appears on the tomb of Prince John, as he was his Chief Accountant, Head Waiter, Chamberlian and one of his executors.
+His name appears on the tomb of Prince John, as he was his Chief Accountant, Head Waiter, Chamberlain and one of his executors.

 There are also heraldic polychromes on the staircase leading up to the tower, and details of mural frescoes in one of the rooms on the second floor, which allow us to imagine the decoration that once supported the walls.